Outlier-robust subsampling techniques for persistent homology: Discussion

-Although further investigations will be necessary to test the applicability to real-world data sets, we believe that PH landmarks contribute a valuable alternative to the current standard landmark selection techniques for PH, in particular for noisy data sets.
-The PH outlierness values as well as the number of super outliers with respect to the $\delta$ resolution could further be used to provide interesting insight into data sets for exploratory data analysis.
-Building on our results, it could be interesting to investigate different definitions of PH outlierness in future studies.
+We believe that PH landmarks contribute a valuable alternative to the current standard landmark selection techniques for PH, in particular for noisy datasets.
+The PH outlierness values as well as the number of super outliers with respect to the $\delta$ resolution could further be used to provide interesting insight into datasets for exploratory data analysis and could be incorporated in novel data analysis techniques which aim to take properties of shape of the data into account without performing computationally expensive PH analyses of the full dataset.
+Identifying representative and vital landmarks in datasets could be of interest to study processes underlying the data, for example in biology.
+While methods from Machine Learning are excellent at classifying such data, the underlying mechanisms often remain hidden to these methods and results by themselves can be difficult to interpret.
+Building on our work, it would be interesting to investigate different definitions of PH outlierness in future studies.
+Testing the applicability of PH landmarks to real-world datasets with different types of noise or different levels of sparsity will be the subject of future work.